Lebanese Lemon Lentil Soup

 Heat the olive oil in a large saucepan over medium heat.
 Sauté the onion and carrot until soft.

-Finally, add the zest and juice of one lemon.
+Finally, add the zest and juice of one lemon to the soup.
 The lemon really brightens the flavor, perking up the modest lentils into something amazing.

 Garnish it with cilantro and a drizzle of olive oil.
 Crushed pita chips on top are delicious, too!